-Siemens Healthineers released the Acuson Redwood ultrasound system in October 2019, providing an imaging solution for clinical departments such as radiology, cardiology, and gynecology.
+Siemens Healthineers released the Acuson Redwood ultrasound system in October 2019, providing an imaging solution for clinical departments such as radiology, cardiology, and gynaecology.
 The introduction of Al-enabled equipment is expected to boost demand, resulting in market expansion.
-Allengers unveiled the first domestically produced 32 slice CT scanner in India in January 2020 with the help of Canon Medical Systems.
+Allengers unveiled the first domestically produced 32-slice CT scanner in India in January 2020 with the help of Canon Medical Systems.
 Samsung NeuroLogica increased manufacturing of their 32-slice CT scanner, mobile BodyTom, in February 2020.

 By system, the global minimally invasive imaging market can be segmented into ultrasound, CT, X-ray, MRI, and others.
 The X-ray sector is expected to dominate the global minimally invasive imaging industry owing to the increasing use of direct radiography.
 The ultrasound segment is also expected to grow in the projected period.

-By end-users, the global minimally invasive imaging market can be segmented into diagnostic centers, hospitals, and others, including specialty clinics and research centers.
+By end-users, the global minimally invasive imaging market can be segmented into diagnostic centres, hospitals, and others, including speciality clinics and research centres.
 The hospital segment is expected to account for the most significant proportion.
 Owing to the increased demand for medical imaging modalities such as MRI systems and CT scanners in hospital settings for precise diagnosis during procedures will help propel the market forward.
 Furthermore, hospitals are well-equipped with medical imaging technology and competent healthcare experts to correctly treat and diagnose the bodily parts of patients.

 By geography, the global minimally invasive imaging market can be segmented into the Asia Pacific, North America, the Middle East and Africa, South America, and Europe.
 Over the projected period, North America is expected to have a significant market share due to improved healthcare infrastructure and higher R&D investment in the healthcare industry, as well as the U.S. government's rising measures to update the healthcare system.
 The Asia Pacific region is expected to grow rapidly due to developing medical tourism in Asia Pacific countries such as India and the growing geriatric population in the region.